jasonhemann/21FA-CS3800/_hw/homework9.md

 To run with automation, provide `trm` two arguments: first, the maximum number of steps to execute, and then the frames per second of an animation of the machine's operation.
+For this assignment, all of your programs should successfully halt, according to the 1# definition of halting.

 ## 1. Basic program interaction